Leo User Guide

 Note: After the CI uploaded window closes in the Fall of 2022, Leo will no longer support the addition or editing of Objectives in your G&O version that are linked directly to the event in Leo.
 Mapping specific Session Objectives in an event is considered best practice and will help you create a richer and more accurate curriculum mapping report (especially if you will be reporting to an accrediting body such as the AAMC CIP).
 Beginning in Fall of 2022, mapping your session objectives in an event will be the only option for connecting events to your curriculum map.

-Event Mapping Menu if Course Objectives are NOT utilized in the Academic Year
+Below are Event Mapping Menu options if Course Objectives are NOT enabled in the Academic Year.

 All Mapping

-This report will show a of all mapping for the current Event.
-The report will include associated Objectives, Course Objectives, Session Objectives, Instructional Methodologies, Assessment Methodologies and Themes.
+This report will show all mapping for the current Event.
+The report will include associated Objectives, Session Objectives, Instructional Methodologies, Assessment Methodologies and Themes.

 G&O Listing